uhollerbach/wile/README.md

 ### Stuff that's missing:

-* Continuations are in progress: a number of tests seem to work, but I'm not at all sure it's all there (the subject makes my head hurt).
-Sometimes code with continuations crashes.

 * There is no high-level macro system yet. `wile` does have some low-level macros built in, `def-macro` style.